 1. What are the financial aid deadlines, and how can I ensure I have submitted the necessary paperwork?

 Many students believe that because they submitted their Free Application for Federal Student Aid (FAFSA) and indicated their school of choice, they are finished with the financial aid process.
 However, this is not the case.
-The college or university you choose to attend may maintain its own deadlines, and in many cases, there are additional steps to address, documentation to provide, and forms to fill out before your financial aid application is considered complete. here are 6 tips to maximize your search for financial aid that you may find extremely helpful.
+The college or university you choose to attend may maintain its own deadlines, and in many cases, there are additional steps to address, documentation to provide, and forms to fill out before your financial aid application is considered complete.

 Ensure you speak to your financial aid office about any next steps after you fill out your FAFSA.
 Certain offices post information and checklists online, but if you have any questions, call or visit in person for in-depth assistance.